Protection of Civilians Week

 Protecting the Environment Is Protecting Civilians: PAX, UNEP, OCHA, Environmental Peacebuilding Association, Switzerland (Webinar via Zoom)

-The panel and following interactive discussion present an important opportunity for: (1) A discussion and exchange among global experts and policy-makers on the linkages between PERAC and PoC, incorporating ongoing conflict monitoring and research conducted by civil society and academics to support a better understanding of the conflict-environment nexus, and promoting current political and operational work undertaken by Member States and the UN on this topic.
-(2) Participants to further explore and identify opportunities for all relevant stakeholders to improve coordination in order to better prevent, minimize and mitigate environmental damage and associated civilian harm, both in military conduct, humanitarian response and post-conflict reconstruction.
+The panel and following interactive discussion presented an important opportunity for: (1) A discussion and exchange among global experts and policymakers on the linkages between PERAC and PoC, incorporating ongoing conflict monitoring and research conducted by civil society and academics to support a better understanding of the conflict-environment nexus, and promoting current political and operational work undertaken by Member States and the UN on this topic.
+(2) Participants further explored and identified opportunities for all relevant stakeholders to improve coordination in order to better prevent, minimize and mitigate environmental damage and associated civilian harm, both in military conduct, humanitarian response and post-conflict reconstruction.

 3 p.m. – 4.30 p.m.

 Pledging to Protect Civilians in Peacekeeping Operations: Lessons from the implementation of the Kigali Principles: Ireland, Rwanda, Uruguay, IPI (Webinar via Zoom)